Bank statementto Tally

 Import your bank statement into Tally — free.

 Upload your PDF — AI extracts every transaction in 30 seconds.
 Download CSV and import into Tally immediately.
-Free for your first 3 pages.
+First page free.

 Upload PDF & Export for Tally →

-✓ 3 pages free · ✓ No signup · ✓ Works with Tally Prime & ERP 9
+✓ Free for everyone · ✓ No signup · ✓ Works with Tally Prime & ERP 9